The Importance of Exercise For The Gout Sufferer

 But if you have gout, you have to exercise.
 Let me repeat myself for emphasis added: “If you have gout, you should be exercising.
 Period.”
 So make it a new year’s resolution and change your bad habit of not exercising and get moving!
 You don’t need a gym to exercise, you can do it from the comfort of your own home or outdoors where it costs you nothing.
 We all know the benefits of exercise like improving the fitness of your heart, lungs, bone strength, mental well-being, improves energy levels and your sleep!

-Exercise will keep you in shape, helping you maintain an ideal healthy weight, will increase your energy and will help you build strong bones, joints and muscles which gout slowly deteriorates over time.
-At the end, exercise will promote faster healing from gout attacks.
+Exercise will keep you in shape, helping you maintain an ideal healthy weight, will increase your energy and will help you build strong bones, joints and muscles.
+At the end, exercise may promote faster healing from gout attacks.
 A 2008 study on gout and exercise stated that men who ran 5 miles per day had 50% less occurrence of developing gout than least active men.

 Combining my gout diet tips from my ebook Gout and You: The Ultimate Gout Diet & Cookbook and exercise, there is no way you are not lowering your uric acid levels, no way!
 That being said, you should not employ crash diets or overexercise causing rapid weight loss.
 Losing weight too quickly can actually have the opposite effect and cause your uric acid levels to rise.